-This Guidance Module has been prepared for environmental managers, owners, and operators who are responsible for applying Subpart CC standards to an external floating roof tank.
-Tanks which meet either Tank Level 1 or Tank Level 2 control criteria may use an external floating roof tank for compliance with Subpart CC regulations.
+This Guidance Module has been prepared for environmental managers, owners, and operators who are responsible for applying Subpart CC standards to a pressure tank.
+Tanks which meet Tank Level 2 control criteria may use a pressure tank for compliance with Subpart CC regulations.
 Information on applicability, waste determination, monitoring and inspection requirements, waste transfer requirements, repair requirements, recordkeeping requirements and permitting is presented in this Guidance Module.

-The inspection, management, and permitting requirements of containers and surface impoundments, and tanks that apply controls other than a external floating roof tank are not discussed in this Guidance Module.
+The inspection, management, and permitting requirements of containers and surface impoundments, and tanks that apply controls other than a pressure tank are not discussed in this Guidance Module.
 Please refer to the U.S. EPA Region 7 Environmental Manager's Guidance Handbook (December 1998) for information on the inspection, management, and permitting of these types of equipment.
 Other federal, state, and local regulations which limit the amount of volatile organics (VO) that can be emitted from a unit are not covered in this Guidance Module.